Nonx2360/DSNPRU_REG/README.md

 ### Public / Student Interface

-The student-facing side is designed for ease of use and quick access information:
+The student-facing side is designed for ease of use and quick access to information:

 - **Activity Browser**: View all available activities with descriptions, remaining seats, and schedules.
 - **Real-time Status**: Clearly see which activities are Open or Closed.
 - **Activity Type Badges**: Visual indicators showing whether an activity is Individual (เดี่ยว) or Team/Partner (ทีม/คู่).
 - **Responsive Design**: Works perfectly on mobile phones, tablets, and desktop computers.
-- **Clickable Branding**: The navigation bar logo and title link directly back to the main registration page.
-- **Real-time Seat Counts**: Activity seat counts update automatically every 10 seconds without page refresh.
+- **System Announcements**: View important messages broadcast by administrators with color-coded alerts.
-- **Student Context Display**: After entering student ID, view registered activities and remaining group quotas.
+- **Student Context Display**: After entering student number, view registered activities and remaining group quotas.
 - **Partner Search Autocomplete**: Search for partners by name or student number with autocomplete dropdown.
+- **Registration Status**: Display whether registration is active or waitlisted.

 ### Team Registration System (V3 NEW)